 Besides exercise and a healthy diet, here are 3 more things you can do for yourself as you start this transition:

-Eat a warm and balanced breakfast.
+3. Eat a warm and balanced breakfast.
 Many people say they don’t have time for breakfast.
 I know about that and also about not liking breakfast foods.
 When I found out how important it is to eat a good breakfast I asked everyone I knew what he or she ate for breakfast.
 I didn’t feel the value of eating eggs but ice cream – yes, I loved ice cream for breakfast.
 That's how I learned about the value of a good breakfast -- by meesing up first!

 These are just a few things you can do to make your transitions smoother.